Justin Work Boots Review (2025): Are They Good? Worker Two, Pulley, Axe

 • Wet or muddy days, easy on/off: Justin SE4624 Joist Waterproof — a pull-on waterproof work boot with a moisture-wicking liner; great if you don’t need a safety toe.

-• Rugged outdoor work with impact risk: Justin Wyoming Waterproof Steel Toe — traction, waterproof membrane, and high-ankle support for long, dirty days.
+• Rugged outdoor + impact risk: Justin Wyoming Waterproof Steel Toe — traction, waterproof membrane, and high-ankle support for long, dirty days.

 Steel toe vs composite toe: choose steel for max impact protection in heavy rigs; choose composite for lighter weight and better warmth/electric isolation (many EH-rated models).

-Wedge vs lug sole Justin boots: pick wedge for flat indoor floors; pick lug for gravel, mud, and oily plates.
+Wedge vs lug sole: wedge for flat indoor floors; lug for gravel, mud, and oily plates.

 About the Author & Testing